- Measures 12" Round 3.0 pounds

 We buy wood from Norway to New Zealand that's accumulated a lifetime of nicks and bumps.
 A wooden clock with this level of charm is not possible using store bought lumber.
 Crafted for longevity, Goathopper wall clocks are to be passed down for generations.

-The Burton is a member of our Beach collection where tropical, carefree colors and mellowed distressing make for a wall clock that's both frolicsome and rough-hewn.
-Whether it's urban modern, coastal or rustic farmhouse design its’ proven adaptability makes the Goathopper an ideal utility piece for any wall including the kitchen, den or outdoor porch.
+The Burton is a member of our farmhouse collection where tropical, carefree colors and mellowed distressing make for a wall clock that's both frolicsome and rough-hewn.
+Whether it's coastal beach decor, industrial farmhouse decor or urban modern design its’ proven adaptability makes the Goathopper an ideal utility piece for any wall including the kitchen, den or outdoor porch.

 NOTE: We could make you a clock in a day, but it would show.
 The real deal takes 3 to 5 business days.
 Only then does it earn the famous Goathopper seal and logo on the face.
 We've been told it's well worth the wait.